JimberSoftware/docs/company/customers/customers.md

   - Primary contact email

 > [!WARNING]
->  In the customer name, spaces and special characters/symbols are not allowed.
-You can add the full name in "Display name"
+>  In the customer Name field, spaces and special characters or symbols are not allowed.
+You can however use these characters in the Display name field.
 ## List of Customers

 ![list_customers.png](/list_customers.png ':size=800')